Low Carb Dieting Myths

 Myth 5: A low carb, high protein diet will cause the body to excrete calcium, and result in osteoporosis.

 As stated in Myth 4, a ketogenic diet is NOT a high protein diet.
 It's a high fat, moderate protein diet.
 Regardless of that fact, protein consumption is essential for good bone health.
 This paper indicates that in addition to calcium in the presence of adequate vitamin D, proteins are a key nutrient in the prevention of osteoporosis.
 In addition, the paper states that low protein intake is often observed in patients with hip fractures and that a deficiency in dietary protein causes marked deterioration of bone mass and strength.
 So, in fact, a higher protein intake correlates to a stronger, denser bones.
-This paper and this paper also support these statements.
+This paper, this paper and this paper also support these statements.

 So what does cause bone loss?
 There are several suspects: